Sydney Opera House

 Sydney Morning Herald

-Sarah Blasko invited me to create a video projection work for the live performance of her upcoming album in the Concert Hall of the Sydney Opera House.
-The performance was part of the Opera House’s Graphic Festival and required one-hour of bespoke visuals to be created for the entire duration of the album, Eternal Return.
+Eternal Return is a video projection work for the live performance of Sarah Blasko’s new album in the Concert Hall of the Sydney Opera House.
+The performance was part of the Opera House’s Graphic Festival and required one-hour of bespoke material for the entire duration of the album.

 In contrast to her previous releases, synthesisers play a central role in the album and Sarah wanted to capture the sense of ‘drifting in space’ that they contribute.
 To mirror this, the 3D images are synthesised and reference an earlier era of psychedelia that influenced the sound of the album.